 As our world becomes busier and more interconnected, people's lives take different trajectories towards new futures.
 This socio-cultural shift also affects our well being.
 But has our way of understanding individual health and wellness also shifted to adapt to the changes we see in ourselves and others?

-|Academic Dates||1 July - 20 July 2018|
+|Academic dates:||5 July - 23 July 2020|

-|Housing Dates||29 July afternoon - 23 July morning 2018|
+|Housing dates:||4 July - 25 July 2020|

 |Academic director:||Maja Wrzesien|

-In the last years, interventions inspired by contemplative practices such as mindfulness- and compassion-based interventions have shown promising results as effective emotion regulation techniques.
-They are also effective prevention and treatment tools that have been applied in various areas such as education (for children, parents, teachers), clinical interventions (for mental health disorders such as depression, anxiety, Autism Spectrum Disorder and many more), and organizations (providing new leadership styles and preventive tools against burn-outs).
+This summer programme explores Emotion Regulation and contemplative practices such as mindfulness and compassion-based interventions across education, clinical, and organizational structures to develop new strategies and approaches to health and wellness.
+In the last years, protocols inspired by contemplative practices such as mindfulness- and compassion-based interventions have shown promising results.
+Mindfulness and compassion–based interventions are used as prevention and/or treatment tools that can be applied in various areas such as education (for children, parents, teachers), clinical interventions (for (mental)health professionals, and targeting (mental)health disorders such as chronic pain, diabetes, depression, anxiety, autism spectrum disorder and many more), and organizations (providing new leadership styles and preventive tools against burn-outs).

 This three-week course provides an introduction to the interdisciplinary perspectives on mindfulness and compassion interventions and their current applications, demonstrating different, but interconnected elements including research on medicine, education, organizations, and developmental, clinical and neuropsychology.